-Are you intrigued by scientific discoveries, especially medical ones?
-Do you enjoy the challenge of solving puzzles by analyzing and interpreting data?
-Are you ready for a secure job in one of the fastest-growing occupations in the nation?
+Are you interested in scientific discoveries and medical research?
+Do you enjoy the challenge of solving puzzles?
+Are you ready for a fast-growing health career?

 Medical laboratory technologists perform research that helps unravel the mysteries of the human body.
 It’s a great occupation for highly organized people who enjoy working with precision and accuracy, a varied career path that involves:

 Medical laboratory technicians (MLTs), who must have at least an associate degree, conduct patient care testing in a clinical setting.
 They perform complex chemical and analytical tests on patient specimens that provide valuable information for doctors to make diagnoses.

 Health-related occupations will add the most new jobs to the U.S. economy through 2024 — nearly a third of all jobs — according to the Bureau of Labor Statistics.
 Fourteen of the top 20 fastest-growing careers are in health care occupations, according to CareerOneStop, sponsored by the U.S. Department of Labor.